-White River are permitted under NPDES Permit No. AR0037451.
-Runoff from the Landfill is a listed source for this NPDES permit.
 4.5.
+Facility Roads

-Facility Roads The facility roads were well maintained, and in excellent condition at the time of the inspection.
+The facility roads were well maintained, and in excellent condition at the time of the inspection.
 The disposal access road located on the west side of the Landfill is paved to roughly Cell 13 and then transitions to an all-weather surface course.
 The perimeter road with all-weather surface course continues on the north side, the east side, and the south side of the Landfill.

 4.6.
 Fugitive Dust Control

 In accordance with the facility's CCR Fugitive Dust Control Plan, Charah routinely sprays the working face and haul roads using water trucks to control dust from the fly ash.
 Fly ash is deposited in the landfill by belly-dumping from the bottom of the tanker trucks in order to minimize the material drop distance.
 Bottom ash, in a moist condition, is hauled to the landfill using dump trucks.
-Economizer ash is loaded to covered dump truck prior to transfer to the landfill.
+Economizer ash is loaded in covered dump trucks prior to transfer to the landfill.
 A windsock is used to visually gauge wind direction and intensity.
 Water is applied, when necessary, for dust suppression on roads and the landfill using a water truck.
 The landfill access roads have enforced posted speed limit of 25 mph.
 Within the landfill boundary, a 5 mph speed limit is enforced.